 |Topics to Cover

-Before you can access the RPA Accelerator, however, you must Join Shibumi and create an account.
+Before you can access the RPA Accelerator to enter and update opportunity information, however, you must Join Shibumi and create an account.

 Access the Program